sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 The **TF_VAR_keypairAdmin** variable is optionnal and will only be used if you planned to acces Kubernetes Fury Distribution from a third Instance.

-Initialize your environment with the needed variables:
+6. Initialize your environment with the needed variables:

+Source the configuration file:

 ```bash
 . infrastructure/utils/ovhrc